MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 ### Task 1

-1. Go to **Postman** and access the **FHIR Search collection** provided in Lab-07.
+1. [] Go to **Postman** and access the **FHIR Search collection** provided in Lab-07.
 Make sure that the fhir-service environment is active and that you have a valid access token (use POST AuthorizeGetToken to get a token refresh).

-2. There is a request titled **Step 1 - Save Sample Resource Bundle**.
-Click this request, and then click **Send** to deliver the Bundle to your FHIR service.
+1. [] There is a request titled **Step 1 - Save Sample Resource Bundle**.
+Select this request, and then select **Send** to deliver the Bundle to your FHIR service.
 This will save some Resources that future requests in this lab require.

-**Note:** The FHIR Search collection has sample requests to demonstrate many different FHIR searches.
+> [!NOTE] **Note:** The FHIR Search collection has sample requests to demonstrate many different FHIR searches.
 They aren't always specified by name in these instructions, but in Postman they will start with "Step \#" for reference.

+===

 ## Exercise 2: Make FHIR API Calls with Search Parameters